 Students

 Yuan Zhou is currently open for Go students.
 Yuan Zhou offers private lessons, group lessons, teaching games in person or on the internet.
-If you are interested to become Yuan Zhou's Go student and/or take lessons from him, your Go rank is 9k and above (this condition can be waived if you are referred by Yuan Zhou's current Go students), you are a serious Go player who wants to learn, improve and enjoy Go, please contact Yuan Zhou at yuan.zhou@zhouyuan.com for details regarding lesson schedules, fees etc.
+If you are interested to become Yuan Zhou's Go student and/or take lessons from him, your Go rank is 9k and above (this condition can be waived if you are referred by Yuan Zhou's Go students), you are a serious Go player who wants to learn, improve and enjoy Go, please contact Yuan Zhou at yuan.zhou@zhouyuan.com for details regarding lesson schedules, fees etc.

 Yuan Zhou has taught many Go students over the years.
 Here are some of their comments regarding their experience: